Degenerate homoclinic bifurcations in complex dimension 2: Complex geometry of homoclinic tangencies

-The tangency is \emph{non-persistent} if for $\lambda \neq \lambda_ 0$ close to $\lambda_0$, $\Delta^u_\lambda$ is not tangent to $W^s_\lambda(p_\lambda)$, hence in a holomorphic setting it must intersect it transversally.
 It is not so easy in the smooth category to define a formal notion of ``speed of motion'' for the tangency: first, when $\lambda\neq\lambda_0$, there is no homoclinic tangency to work with.
 A common idea is to consider vertical tangencies of $\Delta^u_\lambda$ as a kind of ``virtual'' tangency, and look at the speed of motion of these tangencies (\footnote{Then, an additional argument would be required to show that this notion is intrinsic, in a given regularity class for the family $(f_\lambda)$.}).
-Next, in the complex setting, when $h>1$ the tangency usually splits into $h$ vertical tangencies, which may or may not be followed holomorphically.
-The good news is that there is still a unequivocal notion of a \emph{generically unfolding} or ``positive speed'' tangency, as we explain in \S\ref{subs:speed} below.
+In the complex setting, when $h>1$ the tangency usually splits into $h$ vertical tangencies, which may or may not be followed holomorphically.
+The good news is that there is still a unequivocal notion of a \emph{generically unfolding} or ``positive speed'' tangency, as we will explain in \S\ref{subs:speed} below.

-Note that for persistent tangencies, it may be the case that for $\lambda=\lo$ the tangency is of order $h$, while for $\lambda\neq \lo$ it splits off into a persistent tangency of order $h'<h$ together with $h - h'$ vertical tangencies.
+\begin{rmk} Note that for persistent tangencies, it may be the case that for $\lambda=\lo$ the tangency is of order $h$, while for $\lambda\neq \lo$ it splits off into a persistent tangency of order $h'<h$ together with $h - h'$ vertical tangencies. \end{rmk}